MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-clouds-azure-cli.md

 ```

 > [!IMPORTANT]
-> After changing the active cloud, you will need to authenticate if you haven't done so for the new cloud before.
+> If you have never authenticated for the active cloud, you will need to do so before performing any other CLI operations.
 For instructions on authenticating, see [Log in with Azure CLI 2.0](/cli/azure/authenticate-azure-cli).

 ## Register or unregister a cloud